 The Commission issued a Report on the Implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), as required by Section 6v of PA 341 of 2016.
 This report describes the status of qualifying facilities (QFs) in the state, the current status of power purchase agreements (PPAs) for each QF, and the Commission’s efforts to comply with the requirements of PURPA.

 The Commission issued an order in docket U-20095 to address issues related to the avoided cost rates for capacity.
 Interested parties may file written or electronic comments on the determination of utility capacity requirements over a 10-year planning horizon and the criteria for evaluating a legally enforceable obligation.
-Comments must be received no later than 5:00 p.m. on March 19, 2018.
+Final order was issued October 5, 2018.

 PURPA TAC Reports